cortoproject/corto/README.md

  * Yocto 2.1 (32 bit)

 ## Building Corto
 Corto uses rake for building, which is a platform-independent, ruby based buildsystem.
 Before building corto, make sure to have rake installed.
-To build the latest version, use the following commands (assuming an Ubuntu system, replace `apt-get` with your package manager of choice):
+To build the latest version, use the following commands (on Ubuntu):
 ```
 sudo apt-get install rake libffi-dev
 git clone https://github.com/cortoproject/corto